Sammye Seawell, founder of Alaska Zoo, dies

 But it was an elephant named Annabelle that captured Seawell’s heart.

 Annabelle arrived in Alaska in 1966.
-She was one of two prizes offered in a national contest that was won by a local grocer.
-The choice was $3,000 or a baby elephant and the grocer chose the latter.
+She was one of two prizes offered in a national contest that was won by local grocer, Jack Snyder.
+The choice was $3,000 or a baby elephant and Snyder chose the latter.
 McQueary said it wasn’t long before Annabelle moved into the family barn.

 “She had to be bottle fed and mother did that,” she said.
 “And they bond, you know, the elephants imprint.
 And pretty soon the elephant was following her all over the neighborhood.”